Skip to content

 Read the evidence before acting

-- Open Main > Array Devices and confirm the parity disk and all data disks show no red ball, no missing status, and no recent SMART warnings.
+• 1) Open Main > Array Devices.
+Confirm the parity disk and all data disks show no red ball, no missing status, and no fresh SMART warnings.
+A red-balled disk changes the entire flow — stop here and jump to `/nas/unraid-drive-failing-smart-first-steps`.

-- Open Tools > Parity History and record the date, duration, error count, and whether the check was correcting or non-correcting.
+• 2) Open Tools > Parity History.
+Record the date, duration, error count, and whether the check was correcting or non-correcting.
+A scheduled check is non-correcting by default; a manual check defaults to correcting.
+This determines whether parity was just measured or already overwritten.

-- Open Tools > Diagnostics and download the full bundle before any further action — the bundle is the only place that captures the state if a disk later fails.
+• 3) Open Tools > Diagnostics > Download.
+Save the bundle before any further action — the bundle is the only place that captures the array's state if a disk later fails.
+Name it with today's date and the error count, e.g. `diagnostics-2026-05-31-37errors.zip`.

 Decide whether to correct

-- Only run a correcting check when you are certain the parity disk (not a data disk) is the divergent one and all SMART data is clean.
+• Only run a correcting check when you are certain the parity disk (not a data disk) is the divergent one AND all SMART data is clean AND you've ruled out unsafe-shutdown drift.
+That's a narrow case — usually you don't get here.

 Open Tools > Parity History.